essdot/iexpect/README.md

 ## Thanks

 The server script and general browser test setup was taken from the wonderful js-assessment by Rebecca Murphey: https://github.com/rmurphey/js-assessment

+The server script has some slight modifications to improve error handling.

 ## Contributing